-17. Create a file BookMgrHome.java (in IS7\bookdb\bookmgr) and open it for editing!

-18. Define the package: package IS7.bookdb.bookmgr;

-19. Define the interface: public interface BookMgrHome extends javax.ejb.EJBHome {}

-20. Define the create() method:
+- 17. Create a file BookMgrHome.java (in IS7\bookdb\bookmgr) and open it for editing! - 18.
+Define the package: package IS7.bookdb.bookmgr; - 19.
+Define the interface: public interface BookMgrHome extends javax.ejb.EJBHome {} - 20.
+Define the create() method:

+'''

 BookMgr create() throws java.rmi.RemoteException, javax.ejb.CreateException;

+'''
-21. Create a file BookMgr.java (in IS7\bookdb\bookmgr) and open it for editing!

-22. Define the package: package IS7.bookdb.bookmgr;

-- 23. Define the interface: public interface BookMgr extends javax.ejb.EJBObject {} - 24.
+- 21. Create a file BookMgr.java (in IS7\bookdb\bookmgr) and open it for editing! - 22.
+Define the package: package IS7.bookdb.bookmgr; - 23.
+Define the interface: public interface BookMgr extends javax.ejb.EJBObject {} - 24.
 Define the interfaces of the business methods (adding a throws clause):

-/\\\Returns a vector of Books containing all the books\\\/ public Vector getAllBooks() throws java.rmi.RemoteException; /\\\Returns a vector of Books containing all the books about this subject\\\/ getBooksBySubject(String public Vector subject) throws java.rmi.RemoteException; /\\\Returns a vector of Books containing all the books written by the given author(s)\\\/ public Vector getBooksByAuthorName(String author) throws java.rmi.RemoteException; /\\\Returns a vector of Books containing all the books with the given title\\\/ public Vector getBooksByTitle(String title) throws java.rmi.RemoteException; /\\\Returns the Book for the given booknr\\\/ public Book getBook(int booknr) throws java.rmi.RemoteException;
+''' /Returns a vector of Books containing all the books/ public Vector getAllBooks() throws java.rmi.RemoteException; /Returns a vector of Books containing all the books about this subject/ public Vector getBooksBySubject(String subject) throws java.rmi.RemoteException; /Returns the Book for the given booknr/ public Book getBook(int booknr) throws java.rmi.RemoteException; '''

-- 25. The signatures of the business methods refer to classes Vector and Book.
+25. The signatures of the business methods refer to classes Vector and Book.
 These classes must either be qualified or stated in an import statement.
+Add the following import statements:

+'''

+import java.util.Vector;

+import IS7.bookdb.Book;

+'''

-Add the following import statements: import java.util.Vector; import IS7.bookdb.Book; - 26.
-Both interfaces are now complete and can be compiled with the following command (also compiles the session bean class): javac IS7\bookdb\bookmgr\\.java -classpath .;M:\jdb042\jboss-3.2.1\server\default\lib\jboss-j2ee.jar
+26. Both interfaces are now complete and can be compiled with the following command (also compiles the session bean class):

+4.2.4.3 Deployment descriptor